lemlac/mulem/docs/reference.md

 }
 ```

-A top level `&` will spread based on the current context.
+A top level `&` will spread based on the current pipeline context `$`.
 This makes it easier to pipe data and only change what you need.

 ## Basic Bindings